Exercise and the good gut link.

 The post-exercise meal is the meal where you can have your starchy carbs (in moderation), your lean protein, and some brightly coloured fruit or veg as well.
 It’s the perfect meal for your daily boost of resistant starches – legumes, red lentils, kidney beans, adzuki beans, green bananas, cooked and cooled potatoes, cassava, sweet potato, taro, rye bread, cashews and oats.
 You can read up on these in my blog on Gut Loving Foods.

-If you are needing some help bringing all this information together, or if you’d like to work one on one with me in clinic, don’t forget to head over to my bookings page and make yourself an appointment.
+If you are needing some help bringing all this information together, or if you’d like to work one on one with me in clinic, don’t forget to make yourself an appointment.